theomega/IMAP_DMS/README.md

      'tax' or more 'invoices'.
 A system consisting of tags is much better suited here.

-This project presents a unique approach which fullfills all the requirements specified above.
+This project presents a unique approach which fulfils all the requirements specified above.

 The Idea